 Auckland Transport (AT) is working alongside the Hibiscus and Bays Local Board to make changes to roads in Mairangi Bay town centre in order to improve safety and accessibility for all road users.

-Project status: Consultation - feedback is open until 14 December 2018.
+Project status: Consultation - feedback closed 14 December 2018.

 Project zone: North.